-This handy guide includes all new or significantly updated street-legal motorcycles for the 2019 model year (we might sneak in an early-release 2020 model here and there, too).
-Organized in alphabetical order by manufacturer, it includes photos and links to details or, when available, road tests about each bike.
+This handy guide includes all new or significantly updated street-legal motorcycles for the 2019 model year (plus a few early-release 2020 and 2021 models too!).
+Organized in alphabetical order by manufacturer, it includes photos and links to details or, when available, first rides and road tests about each bike.
 This guide will be updated as more new/updated models are announced, and when we’ve had a chance to ride them and report our impressions.

 2019 BMW F 750 GS